How to Choose the Best Keywords for SEO

 The keyword examples above explains this in detail.
 The use of “solar panel cost” over “solar panel price listing” holds significant benefits, which your SEO agency must spell out to you correctly.

 An SEO audit with proper “Keyword Research” will determine the correct kind of keyword to use so that your SEO efforts will not end up useless.
+You should always be looking at your analytics to see what pages are rising in clicks, impressions, sessions, or any other metric you value most.

-Besides, an SEO audit should not be a one-time deliverable, and the same applies to keyword research.
+Besides, an SEO audit should never be a one-time deliverable, and the same applies to keyword research.
 The volume of articles and pages on your website may make the process of performing the SEO audit a long one, but fresh content in the long term with constantly newly researched keywords is the only pathway to a successful SEO campaign.